HarnoorG/Data-Analysis-Portfolio/SUPERMARKET-SALES-ANALYSIS/README.md

 ```

 ##### Displaying the unique types of items and categories
-In the following two queries I used the DISTINCT function to find the all of the unique items and categories.
+In the following two queries, I used the DISTINCT function to find the all of the unique items and categories.

 ###### The distinct item types
-There were 252 items in total so I decided to only display the first 15 here.
+There were 247 distinct items in total so I decided to only display the first 15 here.

 ```
 SELECT DISTINCT(item_name) FROM item_category;